AzulGarza/lineartestr/paper/paper.md

 K_n = \max_l \left| \sum_{i=1}^n \hat{u}_i I(\hat{y}_i \leq \hat{y}_l) \right|.
 $$

-With this statistics Domínguez and Lobato proposed a wild bootstrap test described by the following steps:
+With this statistics the authors proposed a wild bootstrap test described by the following steps:

 1. With the actual residuals $u_i = y_i - \hat{y}_i$ calculate the test statistic $C_n$ or $K_n$.
 2. Generate a collection $\{V^b_i\}$ of size $n$ of bounded random variables independent and identically distributed with mean zero and unit variance.
 With this observations construct a new endogenous variable,